 Add a dollop of frosting on top of each cookie and place the cookies in the fridge for 1 hour to set.

-Pumpkin pie spices combine: 1 1/2 teaspoon cinnamon + 1/2 teaspoon nutmeg + 1/2 teaspoon ground ginger + 1/4 teaspoon allspice or ground cloves.Nutrition panel per cookie without frosting:Calorie : 135kcal, Net carbs: 2.6g (Carbs: 5 g, Fiber: 2.4g), Fat: 12.2 g, Protein : 3.8gKeto vegan option :Replace the egg by 1 flax egg.
+Pumpkin pie spices: Combine 1 1/2 teaspoon cinnamon + 1/2 teaspoon nutmeg + 1/2 teaspoon ground ginger + 1/4 teaspoon allspice or ground cloves.Nutrition panel per cookie without frosting:Calorie : 135kcal, Net carbs: 2.6g (Carbs: 5 g, Fiber: 2.4g), Fat: 12.2 g, Protein : 3.8gKeto vegan option :Replace the egg with 1 flax egg.
 The cookies will more fragile with this option.
-To make a flax egg combine 1 tbsp. of flaxmeal into 3 tbsp. of lukewarm water.
-Set aside 10 minutes until a gel-like texture forms.
+To make a flax egg combine 1 tbsp. of flaxseed meal into 3 tablespoons of lukewarm water.
+Set aside for 10 minutes until a gel-like texture forms.
 Use as an egg in the recipe.

 * Percent Daily Values are based on a 2000 calorie diet.